TheDarkPyotr/DataMining2023/README.md

 Explore the incidents dataset using analytical tools and write a concise "data understanding" report that assesses data quality, the distribution of variables, and pairwise correlations.

+Subtasks of Data Understanding:

+- Data semantics for each feature not described above and the new ones defined by the team
+- Distribution of the variables and statistics
+- Assessing data quality (missing values, outliers, duplicated records, errors)
+- Variables transformations
+- Pairwise correlations and eventual elimination of redundant variables

+For this task we followed the following check structure [#WIP]():
+1. Type of data
+2. Type of attribute
+3. Data Quality
+4. Correlation analysis
+5. Outliers detection and manipulation

+For task 1.1 see the corresponding Notebook in [Task 1.1 - Data Understanding](Task1_Data_Understanding.ipynb).

 #### Task 1.2: Data Preparation

 Improve the quality of your data and prepare it by extracting new features interesting for describing the incidents.
 Some examples of indicators to be computed are: